-Finding commercial mortgages in Saskatchewan requires a few different steps than residential mortgages do, primarily because of the differences between the two types of loans.
+Finding commercial mortgages in Saskatchewan requires a few different steps than residential mortgages.
 Here are some of the differences:

 Commercial mortgages are often approved for organizations, not individuals.

 Most residential mortgages are made to individuals who want to buy the properties.
-However, CRE loans frequently go to trusts, funds, limited partnerships, developers and corporations – organizations which have been created specifically to own commercial real estate.
+However, CRE loans frequently go to trusts, funds, limited partnerships, developers and corporations.
+These organizations are created specifically to own commercial real estate.

-These types of organizations may not have any credit score or any sort of financial paper trail.
-In that case, the lender may mandate that the owners of the organization, the principals, guarantee the mortgage.
-That allows the lender to peruse the principals’ credit histories – and to have a target to go after in case the loan goes into default.
-If the lender extends a CRE mortgage without this type of guaranty, the mortgage is called a non-recourse loan, or a loan that leaves the lender high and dry without any way to recover its money in case of default, except to seize the property.
+These types of organizations may not have any credit score or satisfactory financial paper trail.
+In that case, the lender may require that the owners of the organization, the principals to guarantee the mortgage.
+That allows the lender to peruse the principals’ in the event of default.
+If the lender extends a CRE mortgage without this type of guaranty, the mortgage is called a non-recourse loan.
+This type of loan only allows the lender to only seize the property.

 Commercial mortgages are often amortized for longer times than their term.

-The length of the amortization period and the loan term will influence the interest rate, and depending on the credit history of the borrower, these numbers can become somewhat flexible.
+The length of the amortization period and the loan term will influence the interest rate.
+The credit history and overall profile of the Borrower can have a positive effect on the final terms.
 The longer the amortization period, though, the higher the interest rate will be.

 Commercial properties often require a lower loan-to-value (LTV) ratio.

 This ratio measures a loan’s value relative to the value of the property.
-A lender can determine the LTV of a mortgage by dividing the loan amount by either the purchase price of the property, or its appraisal value, whichever is less.
+A lender can determine the LTV of a mortgage by dividing the loan amount by property value.
 So if a borrower wants a $500,000 loan on a $750,000 property, the LTV would be 66.7%.
-A lower LTV ratio will lead to a lower interest rate in most cases, because the lender assumes less risk – because it has to take on less equity.
+A lower LTV ratio will lead to a lower interest rate in most cases.

-While you can take out a residential mortgage with an LTV up to 90 percent and even higher in some cases, most commercial loan LTV ratios in Saskatchewan do not exceed 75 percent.
+You can take out a residential mortgage with an LTV up to 90 percent and even higher in some cases.
+Most Commercial Mortgages in Saskatchewan do not exceed 75 percent.
 However there are some insured and/or government backed commercial loans that can exceed 75 percent.
-If the mortgage is just for a purchase of raw land, then the maximum LTV ratio usually does not exceed 50 percent.
+If the mortgage is just for a purchase of raw land, then the maximum LTV ratio usually in the range of between 40% to 60%.